cmsmlab/droplet-network-model/README.md

 # natedrop.jl

-*This julia package is created by Nathaniel Markusic as part of an undergraduate research project supported by NSF/DMREF award under grant number CMMI 2119716.
+*This julia package is created by Nathaniel Markusic as part of an undergraduate research project at UT Austin supported by NSF/DMREF award under grant number CMMI 2119716.
 This support is gratefully acknowledged.*

 ![](images/githubpic1.png)
 ![](images/githubpic2.png)